DevShadows/Fresh-Blooket-Hacks/README.md

 Please create an issue if you find a cheat that doesn't work.
 I am actively working on fixing these, and notice on other non-working cheats would be very helpful.

 # Instructions
-To use the Blooket hacks: Copy gui.min.js and paste it into a bookmark.
-Run the bookmark while on Blooket to open the hacks
+Blooket Hacks:

-Same Method for 🚗 Client: Copy the file and paste it into a book mark.
+Bookmarklet=>Copy gui.min.js and paste it into a bookmark.
+Run the bookmark while on Blooket to open the hacks Console=>Copy gui.js and paste it directly into the console.
+You can open it by pressing CTRL+SHIFT+J 🚗 Client: Copy the file and paste it into a book mark.
 Run it on any website to open.

 Check LICENSE for information regarding liability and warranty